stenzek/duckstation/README.md

 ## System Requirements
  - A CPU faster than a potato.
 But it needs to be x86_64, AArch32/armv7, AArch64/ARMv8, or RISC-V/RV64.
- - For the hardware renderers, a GPU capable of OpenGL 3.1/OpenGL ES 3.1/Direct3D 11 Feature Level 10.0 (or Vulkan 1.0) and above.
+ - A GPU capable of OpenGL 3.1/OpenGL ES 3.1/Direct3D 11 Feature Level 10.0/Vulkan 1.0.
 So, basically anything made in the last 10 years or so.
  - SDL, XInput or DInput compatible game controller (e.g. XB360/XBOne/XBSeries).
 DualShock 3 users on Windows will need to install the official DualShock 3 drivers included as part of PlayStation Now.

 ## Downloading and running